Picture of the glowing or flashing red light on the JBL Charge 5 speaker.

 The Problem

-The AC or car adapter for the JBL Charge 5 may not deliver any “juice” because it is not receiving any to begin with.
-This can occur due to a defective AC or car circuit, tripped circuit breaker, blown fuse, faulty wiring, power failure, or the like.
+The power adapter for the JBL Charge 5 may not deliver any “juice” at all.
+Why?
+Because it is not receiving any to begin with.
+This can happen due to a defective AC or car circuit or tripped circuit breaker.
+A blown fuse, faulty wiring, or general power failure, might cause this too.

 The Fix

 Check that your outlet has power by testing it by plugging in a lamp or other device.
-Reset circuit breakers if tripped, and if the outlet has a light switch that controls it, then be sure that that switch is in the ON position.
+Reset circuit breakers if tripped.
+And if the outlet has a light switch that controls it, then be sure that that switch is ON.

 2. Power Supply is Not Working Well